David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Apr.
 1599:** The Le king conferred upon Trinh Tung the title of Do Nguyen Suy, Thuong phu Binh An Vuong (Supreme Commander-in-Chief, Grand Preceptor, and Prince of Pacification), officially forming the Le King - Trinh Lord institution in Dang Ngoai (the North).
 *   **1600:** Nguyen Hoang returned to Thuan Quang from the North and began implementing new administrative policies, gradually breaking away from the control of the Trinh lords.
 *   **16th century:** Portuguese explorers referred to the Paracel Islands as "Ilhas do Pracel".
 *   **First half of the 17th century:** The Nguyen Lords sent the *Hoang Sa fleet* to the Spratly and Paracel Islands to exploit resources, collect salvaged goods, and assert sovereignty, including surveying sea routes, planting trees, and erecting markers.
+Phu Quoc remained a wild and undeveloped land, subject to disputes between Chenla (Cambodia) and other powers.
 *   **1611:** The Nguyen army attacked Champa, taking the land south of the Cu Mong Pass and establishing Phu Yen Prefecture.
 *   **1614:** Nguyen Phuc Nguyen (son of Nguyen Hoang) succeeded him, reformed the administrative apparatus, appointed his own officials, and officially severed the subordinate relationship with the Trinh lords.
 *   **Around 1615 - 1620:** Western missionaries began recording the Vietnamese language using the Latin alphabet.